GentleMizt/Front-End-Tip-Calculator/images/README.md

 ## Acknowledgments
 Special thanks to [AMD](https://github.com/michojekunle/Calculator-App#built-with) for helping me out in understanding some concepts while building this project.

-Credits to JavaScript Academy on Youtube!
+Credits to CodeAgam on Youtube!